CS3247-Game-Development-Team-6/Doodles/Assets/Scripts/DeveloperGuide.md

 ## System Architecture
 The purpose of this section to lay out the basic system architecture to provide a clear understanding of the system.

+- Under the `/Scripts` folder, you will be able to find all the relevant gameplay behavioral scripts that are used in the game.
+The scripts are further categorized into the following sub-folders:
+  - `/ElementEffectSystem`: Scripts that are responsible for gameplay behavior of elemental effects.
+  - `/Enemy`: Scripts that are reponsible for gameplay behavior of in-game enemies.
+  - `/GameManager`: Scripts that are responsible for settings for display and sound.
+Also, behaviors for game state, level difficulty, in-game currency (ink), base tower and wave spawning.
+  - `/Graphics`: Scripts that are responsible for graphic rendering and post pocessing effects.
+  - `/Map`: Scripts that are responsible for generation of the tile map.
+  - `/Player`: Scripts that are responsible for the player's behaviours in-game.
+  - `/Tower`: Scripts that are responsible for the tower's settings and behaviours in-game.
+  - `/UI`: Scripts that are responsible for the UI's behaviors used.

 ### Tower